isabella232/www-event-2020-NewZealandDay/diversity-fund/index.md

 ## OWASP New Zealand Day 2020

+Through the generous support of our sponsors, we were able to provide 16 travel awards, totalling $11,300, to Diversity Fund applicants in 2020.
+In addition, we provided 12 fee waivers for pre-conference training classes, with a combined value of $11,275.00.
+{: style="text-align: center; font-size: large;" }

 Thanks to the generous support of our lovely sponsors, we will have some funding available to help people from around New Zealand attend the OWASP NZ Day, who would otherwise find it hard to attend.
 In particular, we welcome applications from women, people of colour, LGBTQ2IA, Pacific Island indigenous peoples, and all others.
 You all deserve to be able to learn more about security, and we’ll do our best to help make that happen!

 For participants from within New Zealand, support provided by the fund can include return airfare to Auckland, an allowance for accommodations in Auckland, and an allowance for taxi/Uber fares to/from the airports.